Data

 │ 7 │ Sunday │

 The body is a set of tuples.
+A tuple is a set of attribute names and typed values.

 Here's a relation literal with a shorthand for the body tuples to simplify typing.
 This relies on the left-to-right ordering of the values in square brackets aligning with the left-to-right ordering of the heading, but only for loading the relation from the script: after that is has no left-right ordering.

-{month_id:int, month_name:str}{
+{month_seq:int, month_name:str}{

 [1, "January"],